daler/dotfiles/_sources/vim.rst.txt

    Added :kbd:`<leader>cp` for a convenient "copy mode"

+.. versionchanged:: 2024-09-01

+   :kbd:`<leader>cp` is more complete (toggles render-markdown and sign columns, too)

 Here are some general shortcuts that are defined in the included config.
 With the ``which-key`` plugin, many of these are also discoverable by hitting the